-The following table provides information as of December 31, 2007 regarding the number of shares of common stock that may be issued under the Company's compensation plans.
+The following table provides information as of December 31, 2008 regarding the number of shares of common stock that may be issued under the Company's compensation plans.
+Please refer to Note 5 to the consolidated financial statements for additional plan information on stock based compensation.